Named Entity Recognition (NER) in Python with Spacy

 For example, named entities would be Roger Federer, Honda city, Samsung Galaxy S10.
 Named entities are usually instances of entity instances.
 For example, Roger Federer is an instance of a Tennis Player/person, Honda City is an instance of a car and Samsung Galaxy S10 is an instance of a Mobile Phone.

-Named Entity Recognition Python:
+Named Entity Recognition in Python

 Python Named Entity Recognition is the process of NLP which deals with identifying and classifying named entities.
 The raw and structured text is taken and named entities are classified into persons, organizations, places, money, time, etc. Basically, named entities are identified and segmented into various predefined classes.